 Hybrids are however suited for commuting for some reason.
 The bikes are fitted with higher handlebars for comfortable sitting positions with seats to match.
 The tires are also compromised between the two former bikes allowing the rider to gain traction with some good speeds.
 The fact that commuting requires regular speeds means that you will not need and aerodynamic features on the bike.
 This is not to say that hybrids underperform in this area.
 Some hybrids will perform well in both hilly and smooth terrain.

 The fact that hybrids are cheaper than the other two options also makes them ideal for day to day use.
 They are much easier to maintain and work with.
 The act that they are not ridden in extremes makes them cheaper to maintain too.
 The most surprising thing is that hybrids are suitable for long rides because they are comfortable.
 Some people also choose touring bikes that are specially designed for long rides.
 Know the differences between touring bikes and road bikes.

 Road bikes vs. Hybrids for fitness

 Most people looking for fitness bikes will prefer hybrids for a reason.
 The bikes are not only affordable but perfect for beginners.
 Pro bikes are designed for the purpose of performance.
 This means that the rider has little to no business when it comes to weight loss.
 Pros have more often than not handled their weight issues.
 They are however working out and can be a little too much for a beginner seeking to lose weight.
 Mountain beings are an extreme workout and can be a real issue for people with bad backs.
 Hybrids are designed for your everyday road which is what makes them the best option.
 Your fitness program needs to be realistic and sustainable.
 The only way to ensure this happens is by integrating it into your daily schedule.
 This means using the bike for commutes and park rides every so often.
-Hybrids are designed for this kind of rides while offering comfort to the rider.
+Hybrids are designed for this kind of ride while offering comfort to the rider.

 Road bikes vs. Hybrids for long-distance rides